Niki and Yoko

 One of Yoko’s friends gave her a piece of information; a city in the Kanto Region had been planning “a cultural village” in a hilly forest area.
 She suggested that Yoko provide the committee with materials for consideration.
 In fact, when she had informally told the committee about Yoko’s plan, they said that their mayor would be interested in an art museum.
 It was a heaven-sent opportunity.
 Excited to hear that, Yoko decided to visit the site, also wondering, “Will the location please Niki?”

 Yoko was rather satisfied with the venue.
 She was also glad to hear that the city would take the responsibility to negotiate with the landowner.
-The city’s ordinance was not as strict as the National Park Law, either.
+The city’s ordinance was not as strict as the National Parks Law, either.
 Thus, Yoko was told that the colors of the museum would be probably permitted.
 Yoko felt relieved.

 But, reality being as it is, the land acquisition negotiation ran into rough waters.
 After changing their story several times, the city authorities demanded an unexpected condition.
 The city will “provide the site and the building; in return, Niki’s works will be transferred to the city.”
 Yoko could never accept such a condition.
 Niki’s work was Yoko’s treasure; it was part of the soul Niki and Yoko now shared.
 I would definitely never part with Niki’s works.